progmaticltd/homebox/README.md

 - Install Dovecot mail server, with a dedicated SSL certificate for IMAP.
 - Install PostgreSQL for the database.
 - Install Roundcube with nginx, and create a dedicated SSL certificate for the webmail.
+- Configure some plugins for roundcube, like password changing and automatic new user identity.

 The certificates are generated using LetsEncrypt service, with one for each service.
 Examples for example.com domain:

   - openldap: ldap.example.com
   - postfix: smtp.example.com
   - dovecot: imap.example.com